opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ![Purchase Number](https://s3-ap-southeast-1.amazonaws.com/misc.form.gov.sg/purchased-number.jpg)

-Now your phone number will be added to the messaging service.
-Go back to the messaging services landing page
+Now, your phone number will be added to the messaging service.
+Go back to the messaging services landing page.

 ![msg service 2](https://s3-ap-southeast-1.amazonaws.com/misc.form.gov.sg/msg-service-2.jpg)
-📌 Item 4: Your messaging SID is what you need for FormSG
+📌 Item 4: We will need your Messaging Service SID from this step.

-**5. Alphanumeric Sender ID**

-You can go to **Programmable SMS > Messaging Service > Select the name of the Messaging Service > Features > Add sender > Add Alpha sender**

-Alternatively, you may wish to watch the video on [Postman.gov.sg's workplace group](https://onepublicservice.workplace.com/groups/postman.gov.sg/permalink/2716726868596347/) to **add in your alpha sender ID.**

-**Do not release your number**: Releasing a number means that you are returning the number you have purchased back to Twilio.
-This is irreversible.
-They will charge you for a new number when you purchase it again.

 ## Other